swc-bb/r-workshop/_episodes/03_session.md

 *** Parallelization: Divide et impera.

-R does not use multiple cores per se.
+R does not use multiple CPUs or cores per se.
 However, a variety of approaches exist that allow parallelization.
 They differ significantly in portability, ease-of-use and flexibility.
 Many comprise a front end (for controlling the tasks) and a back end (sometime platform-specific).
 ```foreach()``` is a very flexible front end: